-“Pitta is embodied by fire and heat, so to ensure a good night sleep, keep your bedroom cool,” Singh says.
-“If the bedroom is hot and stuffy you increase the chances of waking up.”
+"Pitta is embodied by fire and heat, so to ensure a good night's sleep, keep your bedroom cool," Singh says.
+"If the bedroom is hot and stuffy, you increase the chances of waking up."

 "Take a cool or lukewarm shower before bed, find a lavender essential oil or face mist to use, and avoid consuming liquids before bed," Singh says.

-Kapha’s have literally no problems falling and staying asleep.
-Must be nice.
-According to Singh, the only real concern is that they’re getting too much of it.
+Finally, kapha takes on the grounded nature of Earth.
+They're calm, patient, sensible, although they may get stuck in a rut every once and a while.
+That being said, uber-relaxed kapha doshas have no problem falling and staying asleep.
+According to Singh, the only real concern is that they're getting too much of it.

-“This causes laziness and a feeling of lethargy and dullness throughout the day,” she says.
-“Avoid this by setting an alarm to not go over the recommended 6 to 8 hours.
-Avoid foods that make you sluggish, such as fried, sugary and heavy meals.
-The best essential oils for Kapha are eucalyptus or mint.”
+"This causes laziness and a feeling of lethargy and dullness throughout the day," she says.
+"Avoid this by setting an alarm to not go over the recommended six to eight hours."
+And also be mindful of the following things:

-And drum roll, please!
-On the coffee front, Kaphas can have 4 ounces of caffeine a day.
-We’re all going to save a lot of money on lattes.
+On the coffee front, kaphas can have four ounces of caffeine a day, which is definitely an improvement from vata and pitta…but we're all going to save a lot of money on lattes, to say the least.

 Loading More Posts...